gengaislop/MM8SaturnUndub/README.md

 So far v1 has only been validated on the **Beetle Saturn** core in RetroArch.
 It has *not* yet been tested on real hardware, nor on standalone emulators like SSF, Mednafen, Yabause, or Kronos.
 Behavior on real Saturn consoles or other emulators is unverified — reports welcome.

-## Known issue

-The small "Mega Man 8" logo on the weapon-get screen shows minor color anomalies and one missing sprite piece on every boss.
-It self-corrects on the next stage-select → in-stage transition.
-Tracked for a future v1.x release.

 ## Legal

 This release contains no game data, code, or assets.
 The xdelta patch is a pure binary diff that requires a user-supplied USA disc image to produce any usable output.